Rustik1986/proekt_1/README.md

 <hr>
 <p align="center">
-Developed with ❤️ in India 🇮🇳
+Developed with ❤️ in Nukus
 </p>